It’s not every night that you earn a ride home in the back of a cop car.

 My eyes didn’t leave the bearded man’s.
 My fist didn’t relax.
 I shook my head and said, “Everything’s good here,” before launching my fist directly into the homophobe’s nose.
 The man groaned, and he threw his hands over his nose.
 I stood there with my hand frozen in the air, shaking in pain.
 There was a shock, sure, but I felt like, for once, I had the power.
 So, I hit him again, right by his eye.
 He let out a pained moan that reverberated in my ears.

 “Jess!”
 Sara yelled this time, but it sounded like a scream from the bottom of a pit.

 I kicked the man’s groin, and he fell to the ground.
 One hand remained on his nose, blood seeping through the gaps between his fingers, and the other moved to the newly hurt area.
 My chest was rising and dropping quickly as I looked down at him.
 I was going to kick him again, but Sara pulled me back by the waist.

 “Let me go!”
 I yelled, trying to rip her arms away.
 I needed more.
 I craved the power.

 I don’t know how long I remained in Sara’s arms.
 Next thing I knew though, the newly arrived Deputy Sheriff was asking me to stand up.
 I stood without protest, glancing down at the broken man they would call the victim.
 My victim.
 Another deputy stood by him, checking his swollen eye.
-Behind me, Sara was trying to explain what happened, but our deputy, Deputy Annalise, responded if she had something to say, she could say it to the sheriff.
+Behind me, Sara was trying to explain what happened, but our deputy, Deputy Annalise, responded that if she had something to say, she could tell it to the sheriff.

-“It’s okay, Sara” I said, not meeting her eyes.
+“It’s okay, Sara,” I said, not meeting her eyes.
 I let them guide me away, into the backseat of a cop car.

 . . .